Questions and Answers

 Q: Why did you choose to build the telescope in Chile?

 A: The decision to place LSST on Cerro Pachón in Chile was made by an international site selection committee based on a competitive process that is described here.
 In short, modern telescopes are located in sparsely populated areas (to avoid light pollution), at high altitudes and in dry climates (to avoid cloud cover).
 In addition to those physical concerns, there are infrastructure issues.
 The ten best candidate sites in both hemispheres were studied by the site selection committee.
 Cerro Pachón was the overall winner in terms of quality of the site for astronomical imaging and available infrastructure.
 The result will be superb deep images from the ultraviolet to near infrared over the vast panorama of the entire southern sky.

 Q: When will LSST be ready?

-A: The LSST is currently in its design and development phase and will achieve engineering first light five years after federally-sponsored construction starts.
-Full science operations for the ten-year survey will begin two years after that, toward the end of the decade.
+A: The LSST received its federal construction start in 2014 and will achieve engineering first light five years after that.
+Full science operations for the ten-year survey will begin two years after engineering first light.
 In addition to successful reviews by funding agencies, significant milestones have already been reached, including the casting of the primary and tertiary mirrors.